Future-proofing in times of change: 4 cash flow management strategies for small businesses

 While there are many platforms for basic accounting, small business owners who are serious about cash flow management can also invest in more sophisticated accounting tools which integrate directly with banking services.
 Thanks to streamlined integration between DBS and a number of leading accounting software providers, businesses can access a range of AI-powered tools to conduct cash flow forecasts for more accurate short-term and long-term insights.

 For example, with DBS-Xero bank feeds, your day starts with valuable insights and an updated view of your financial position, so you get an up-to-date view of your cash flow.
 In addition, you will be able to save time as outstanding bill payments can now be sent from Xero to DBS IDEAL for instant authorisation.
-Xero can also generate Peppol-ready e-invoices to speed up payment cycles.
+Xero Account can also generate Peppol-ready e-invoices to speed up payment cycles.

 2. Select the right-fit business account